TomWimberg/dynamic-data/README.md

 There is an example program in the tom.dynamicdatabase.examples package.

+This project uses Maven to build.
+The unit tests can be run using `maven test`.
+The example program can be run using:

+    mvn exec:java -Dexec.mainClass=tom.dynamicdatabase.examples.BasicExample

 The general order of operations is:
 * Use DataStore.open to open a data store - the current system is configured to use H2 - this returns a DataStore object
 * Use createType and createProperty on the DataStore object to create new object types and properties for those object types - these return type DataObject objects and property DataObject objects.